martinthomson/quic-tls/draft-thomson-quic-tls.md

 handshake is complete.
 This might result in the window position for either the connection or stream 1 being smaller than the number of octets that have been sent on those streams.
-A `WINDOW_UPDATE` frame might therefore be necessary to prevent the connection from being stalled.
+A `WINDOW_UPDATE` frame might therefore be necessary to prevent stream 1 from being stalled.

 Note: